JSpeedie/ec-ftp/README.md

       decrypting a file, the program performing the process will break into threads in order to finish the task faster.
 * Network communication
-    * This repo contains both a server and client which communicate over both a data and control connection.
+    * This repo contains a server and client which communicate over both a data and control connection.
 * Efficient and well-featured Makefile
     * More than compiling in an organized way (such as placing objects files in